mongodb/specifications/source/crud/bulk-write.md

 **NOTE:** The types specified in this interface are similar to those used for the collection-level `bulkWrite` method.
 Statically typed drivers MUST NOT reuse any types they already define for the `MongoCollection.bulkWrite` interface and MUST introduce new types.
-If naming conflicts between types arise, drivers MAY prepend "Client" to the new type names (e.g. `ClientBulkWriteOptions`).
+If naming conflicts between types arise, drivers SHOULD prepend "Client" to the new type names (e.g. `ClientBulkWriteOptions`).

 ```typescript
 interface MongoClient {